 1. Calf Raises

-One way of preventing shin splints is through strengthening your calf muscles.
+One way of preventing or recovering from shin splints is through strengthening and stretching your calf muscles.
 The calves are the largest muscles in the lower leg.
 They help stabilize the tibia.
 They promote stability in the leg.
 Having strong calves adds speed to your running and gives you proper running form.

-You can do this exercise with your feet shoulder apart and straight knees as a starting position.
-It is optional to hold a chair of the wall to balance yourself.
+You can do calf raises for shin splints with your feet shoulder apart and straight knees as a starting position.
+It is optional to hold a chair or the wall to balance yourself.
 Raise your heel as high as possible and pause for about 3-5 seconds then slowly lower your legs down flat on the floor.

 To level up this exercise, do single leg calf raises instead.